rcnald/Project-Template/README.md

 ## 🤔 How do I code?

 You may questioned yourself, what's those 'letter-{name}' things on HTML classes?
-It's called [Namespaces](https://csswizardry.com/2015/03/more-transparent-ui-code-with-namespaces/), it's function is inform the type of the element just by seen it.
+It's called [Namespaces](https://csswizardry.com/2015/03/more-transparent-ui-code-with-namespaces/), it's function is inform the type of the element and where to find it just by seen it.
 I particular use these:
   - `o-` - object
   - `c-` - component
   - `l-` - layout